Conquerix/wirenix/README.md

 because it looks somewhat like JSON and is easy to understand.
 Examples will still be given in Nix EL.

-You can start by reading the "ACL Configuration" section, then reading "Quick Start" section for how to configure your machines.
+You can start by reading the "ACL Configuration" section, then reading the "Quick Start" section for how to configure your machines.
 Other sections exist to provide helpful context and advanced usage, but should not be necessary for a working setup.